 Geospatial Capabilities Community of Practice

-The intent of the Geospatial Capabilities Community of Practice is to bring people together as a community who, in some capacity, work with geospatial data and make it available for broader use.
+The intent of the Geospatial Capabilities Community of Practice is to bring together as a community people who, in some capacity, work with geospatial data and make it available for broader use.
 The group is intended as a forum for sharing knowledge and experiences with finding, accessing, transforming, using and making available geospatial data.

-Research data management community
+Research data roundtables

 Research Software Engineer Australia – New Zealand community